jroblak/jroblak.github.com/_posts/2017-11-12-hack-the-box-charon.md

 Their response size and error message were drastically different than the rest, so let's take a closer look.

-Working our way down the WAF Bypassing Strings <a href="https://www.owasp.org/index.php/SQL_Injection_Bypassing_WAF">here</a>, we quickly find that changing the casing on `UNION` gets us past the error.
-Using the limitations that we know of (the queryset must return an email), and slowly expanding our unions, we hit the jackpot on:
+Working our way down the  <a href="https://www.owasp.org/index.php/SQL_Injection_Bypassing_WAF">WAF Bypassing Strings list</a>, we quickly find that changing the casing on `UNION` gets us past the error.
+Using the limitations that we know of (the queryset must return an email), and expanding the union count, we hit the jackpot on:
 `' UnION SELECT 'x@x.c', 'x@x.c', 'x@x.c', 'x@x.c`
 <img src="{{ "img/charon/bingo.png" | relative_url }}" />